stavbarak/CircularAudioPlayer/README.md

 Link raphael-min.js, player-ui.js and the stylesheet at your html header.

-In your html bpdy, prepare a div tag for the player, and one for the playlist (optional).
+In your html body, prepare a div tag for the player, and another for the playlist (optional).

 To show the audio player, execute the following (you can see a full example in js/website.js):
 ```